JANUARY 7 | MERIDIAN

 Potters from around the Southeast will converge in the Delta to sell their wares and pottery.
 Collectors will love the pottery swap meet.

 DIXIE NATIONAL LIVESTOCK SHOW & RODEO

-Livestock shows, equine events and agricultural showcases.
-Largest professional rodeo east of the Mississippi.
+This annual event features livestock shows, equine events, agricultural showcases and the largest professional rodeo east of the Mississippi.

 MISSISSIPPI BLUES MARATHON

-Challenge yourself in a musical marathon, half-marathon or the “Quarter Note” quarter marathon…even a 5k.
+Challenge yourself in a musical marathon or half-marathon, or take things a little easier with the “Quarter Note” quarter marathon or even a 5k.